nermalcat69/minimal-waitlist/README.md

     enableSubdomainAccess: true
 ```

-You can assign the "DISCORD_WEBHOOK_URL" environment variable in the service dashboard.
+You can assign the `DISCORD_WEBHOOK_URL`environment variable in the service dashboard.

+Make sure to create and copy your webhook URL from your Discord server:

+Go to your server settings.
+Navigate to the desired text channel.
+Open 'Integrations' > 'Webhooks'.
+Create a new webhook and copy the webhook URL.

 ### How to export emails to json in discord channel